TheLocehiliosan/yadm/_docs/020_install.md

 ## Arch Linux

-**yadm** is available in the Arch User Repos and can be installed with AUR helper or Makepkg
+**yadm** is available in the Arch User Repos and can be installed with AUR helper or Makepkg.

 ```
 yaourt -S yadm-git